Frosthaven/dotfiles/README.md

 ## Notable

 This collection of dotfiles aims to provide a consistent tiling window manager and terminal experience across all platforms.
-I leverage the [WezTerm](https://wezterm.com/) terminal emulator along with the [NeoVim](https://neovim.io/) text editor to provide a consistent developer experience.
+You can review the [package.yaml](./.chezmoidata/package.yaml) file for a list of all packages that are installed on each platform.

 ## Software Requirements